mrcashe/tau/README.md

 -   *build/* where object and library files collected during build process.
 -   *bin/* is a place where demonstration and test binary executables (a result of build process) will be located.

+The Build Tree is fully independent of Source Tree and may be located at any place within filesystem.
+The Source Tree doesn't modified during Configure, Build or Install processed.

 ## Configure

 Despite the fact that the library does not use the **GNU Autotools**,